axel-magard/YTTRDB/README.md

   * [The excellent Python API package by Jonas Depoix](https://github.com/jdepoix/youtube-transcript-api) is used to fetch youtube video transacripts for a given video.
   * [PyTube](https://github.com/pytube/pytube) is used to retrieve video titles.
-  * SqLite3 is used a databse backend.
+  * SqLite3 is used as databse backend.

   ## Installation